mfs-iplab/aadd-2025/README.md

 ## 🎯 Overview

-The AADD-2025 Challenge investigates adversarial vulnerabilities of deepfake detection models by generating adversarial perturbed deepfake images that evade state-of-the-art classifiers while maintaining high visual similarity to the original deepfake content.
+The AADD-2025 Challenge investigated adversarial vulnerabilities of deepfake detection models by generating adversarial perturbed deepfake images that evade state-of-the-art classifiers while maintaining high visual similarity to the original deepfake content.
 Given the increasing reliance on deepfake detectors in forensic analysis and content moderation, ensuring their robustness against adversarial attacks is of paramount importance.

 ## 🎪 Challenge Description

-The goal of this challenge is to expose and address vulnerabilities in current deepfake detection systems by designing adversarial attacks that alter deepfake images—rendering them unrecognizable as synthetic content to 4 proposed classifiers—while preserving high visual similarity to the original images.
+The goal of this challenge was to expose and address vulnerabilities in current deepfake detection systems by designing adversarial attacks that alter deepfake images—rendering them unrecognizable as synthetic content to 4 proposed classifiers—while preserving high visual similarity to the original images.

-### Key Objectives:
-- **Adversarial Attack Generation**: Create perturbations that fool deepfake detectors
-- **Visual Quality Preservation**: Maintain high similarity to original images
-- **Robustness Testing**: Evaluate detection systems against sophisticated attacks
-- **Methodology Innovation**: Develop novel adversarial techniques

 ## 📊 Dataset Structure

-Participants will be provided with a comprehensive dataset divided into **sixteen subsets**:
+Participants were provided with a dataset divided into **sixteen subsets**:

 ### High Quality Resolution:
 - **4 GAN-based models** (high quality)